Funassyi

-Funassyi (ふなっしー, Funasshī) is a fictional Japanese mascot character, unofficially representing the city of Funabashi, Chiba.
-It was created by a citizen of Funabashi with the objective of cheering up local residents and helping promote her hometown.
+Funassyi (ふなっしー, Funasshī) is a fictional Japanese mascot character, unofficially representing the city of Funabashi in Chiba Prefecture.
+It was created by a citizen of Funabashi with the objective of cheering up local residents and helping promote its hometown.
 It has subsequently appeared at events and festivals, as well as on numerous TV programs and commercials, gaining popularity around Japan.
-The character has also issued 4 CD albums and 6 singles, DVDs, starred in its own anime series and live-action drama special, headlined their own concert at Budokan, and opened its own character goods store.
-While they remain as an unofficial character, Funassyi is used frequently in official events for Chiba prefecture, the city of Funabashi and Japan herself due to their popularity and high name recognition.
+To date, there have been 4 CD albums and 6 singles and DVDs released featuring the character.
+It starred in its own anime series and live-action drama special, headlined its own concert at Budokan, and merchandise has been sold at a Funassyi character goods store.
+While it remains as an unofficial character, Funassyi is used frequently in official events for Chiba prefecture, the city of Funabashi, and Japan itself due to their popularity and high name recognition.